LRydin/KramersMoyal/README.md

 You can find and extensive review on the subject [here](http://sharif.edu/~rahimitabar/pdfs/80.pdf)<sup>1</sup>

 ### History
 This project was started in 2017 at the [neurophysik](https://www.researchgate.net/lab/Klaus-Lehnertz-Lab-2) by Leonardo Rydin Gorjão, Jan Heysel, Klaus Lehnertz, and M. Reza Rahimi Tabar.
 Francisco Meirinhos later devised the hard coding to python.
-The project is now supported by Dirk Witthaut and the [Institute of Energy and Climate Research Systems Analysis and Technology Evaluation](https://www.fz-juelich.de/iek/iek-ste/EN/Home/home_node.html).
+The project has had many supporters, such as Dirk Witthaut at the [Institute of Climate and Energy Systems (ICE)- Energiesystemtechnik (ICE-1), FZJ](https://www.fz-juelich.de/profile/witthaut_d), Benjamin Schäfer [Institute for Automation and Applied Informatics, KIT](https://www.iai.kit.edu/english/2154_4101.php), and Niklas Boers at [Technical University of Munich](https://www.professoren.tum.de/en/boers-niklas) & [Potsdam Institute for Climate Impact Research](https://www.pik-potsdam.de/members/boers), along with many others.

 ### Funding
 Helmholtz Association Initiative _Energy System 2050 - A Contribution of the Research Field Energy_ and the grant No. VH-NG-1025 and *STORM - Stochastics for Time-Space Risk Models* project of the Research Council of Norway (RCN) No. 274410.